BimmerGestalt/BMWConnectedAnalysis/docs/rhmi-resources.md

 | 53 | `CHECKED` | `true` `false` seen on toolbar buttons |
 | 55 | `UUID` | |
 | 56 | `MODAL` | An index from an enum with these values: [`NO_RESTRICTIONS`, `DISABLE_LEFT_SHIFT`, `DISABLE_STATE_REQUEST`, `DISABLE_LEFT_SHIFT_AND_STATE_REQUEST`] |

+Some properties, such as `ALIGNMENT` and `CUTTYPE` when applied to a List component, are observed to use a comma-separated list of numbers to apply their respective property to a specific column of the table.

 Some properties, such as `POSITION_X` and `POSITION_Y`, can contain a child node `<condition conditionType="LAYOUTBAG">`.
 This is perhaps to support dynamic positioning based on the size of the viewport.
 For example: